Port

 Meals included

 After a short stroll along the pier, gear up in an all-in-one warm, waterproof outfit and flotation suit and listen to a safety briefing.
-Then, hop into the sea-raft with a driver/guide and set off towards Sarnesfjord to inspect the day’s catch.
+Then, hop into a sea-raft with a driver/guide and set off towards Sarnesfjord to inspect the day's catch.
 You will see and, if you dare, hold a king crab for a great photo opportunity.

 Notes:

 Participants must be in good physical condition; not advisable for guests with a heart condition or mobility limitations.
 Tour operates weather permitting.
 Minimum age is 6 years.
 Maximum weight is 300 lbs.
+In the event that an insufficient number of large enough crabs are caught on the day for a live presentation, your host will prepare some pre-caught crab so that you will still enjoy the tasting experience.